 How do you create a single scene that moves from African heat to arctic ice?
-Illustrator Ed Tuckwell discusses his work and a globe-spanning challenge for De Beers’ Pursuit magazine, which is read by employees of the mining giant
+Illustrator Edward Tuckwell discusses his work, inspiration and a globe-spanning challenge for De Beers’ Pursuit magazine.

-What was the brief for the Pursuit magazine illustration?
+What was the brief for your Pursuit magazine illustration?

 I was tasked with creating a continuous mining scene, which moved from the heat of Botswana to the arctic ice of Canada and from open pit to coast.
-The feature was about safety across De Beers sites, so she also wanted these elements layered into the illustration, which were annotated in the final piece.
+The feature was about safety across De Beers sites, so these elements had to be layered into the illustration and annotated in the final piece.

 How did you approach the brief?